Lakhankumawat/LearnCPP/D-DivideAndConquerAlgorithms/README.md

       - [Disadvantages](#disadvantages)

-# Divide and Conquer Algorithim
+# Divide and Conquer Algorithm

 - A divide and conquer algorithm is a strategy of solving a large problem by:
 - Breaking the problem into smaller sub-problems.